 Recommended HCV Screening Method in Pregnancy

-Screening should be done through the serologic detection of antibodies to HCV (anti-HCV), followed by a nucleic acid amplification test (NAAT) for HCV RNA in patients with a positive anti-HCV screen.[6]
+Screening should be done through the serologic detection of antibodies to HCV (anti-HCV), followed by a nucleic acid test (NAT) for HCV RNA in patients with a positive anti-HCV screen.[8]
 Although an optimal time for HCV screening during pregnancy has not been identified, screening is often done at an early prenatal visit along with screening for other infectious diseases, such as HIV and hepatitis B virus (HBV).
-If a pregnant woman screens negative for HCV early on in pregnancy but has ongoing risk factors for HCV, a follow-up test can be considered later in pregnancy.[6]
+If a pregnant woman screens negative for HCV early on in pregnancy but has ongoing risk factors for HCV, a follow-up test can be considered later in pregnancy.[8]

 Factors Associated with HCV Perinatal Transmission

-Perinatal, or mother-to-child, transmission of HCV is confined to women who have an active HCV infection, defined by detectable HCV RNA, during pregnancy.[12,13,14,15,16] Among HCV viremic women, perinatal transmission occurs in approximately 5 to 6% of pregnancies.[17,18,19,20] The mechanism and timing of perinatal transmission is poorly understood, but most infections are thought to be acquired in-utero or at the time of birth.[21,22,23] In a study involving 54 children enrolled in the European Paediatric Hepatitis C Network, investigators found that 31% of children were HCV RNA positive within 3 days of birth, suggesting evidence of intrauterine transmission, while 50% of infants were HCV RNA negative at 3 days and subsequently positive at 3 months, suggesting late intrauterine or intrapartum transmission.[23]
+Perinatal, or mother-to-child, transmission of HCV is confined to women who have an active HCV infection, defined by detectable HCV RNA, during pregnancy.[13,14,15,16,17] Among HCV viremic women, perinatal transmission occurs in approximately 6 to 7% of pregnancies.[4,18,19,20,21] The mechanism and timing of perinatal transmission are poorly understood, but most infections are thought to be acquired in utero, with one study estimating that 24.8% of perinatal infections occurred early in utero, 66% late in utero, and 9.3% at the time of delivery.[21,22,23,24] In a study involving 54 children enrolled in the European Paediatric Hepatitis C Network, investigators found that 31% of children were HCV RNA positive within 3 days of birth, suggesting evidence of intrauterine transmission, while 50% of infants were HCV RNA negative at 3 days and subsequently positive at 3 months, suggesting late intrauterine or intrapartum transmission.[24]
 As outlined below, multiple factors have been examined that potentially correlate with increased risk for perinatal HCV transmission among mothers with HCV RNA-positive infection during pregnancy.

-- Maternal HCV RNA Levels: In general, studies suggest that a higher maternal HCV viral load correlates with increased risk of perinatal transmission, but a precise viral threshold conferring increased risk of mother-to-child HCV transmission has not been identified.[14,24,25,26]
+- Maternal HCV RNA Levels: In general, studies suggest that a higher maternal HCV viral load correlates with increased risk of perinatal transmission, but a precise viral threshold conferring increased risk of mother-to-child HCV transmission has not been identified.[15,25,26,27]

-- Breastfeeding: Although HCV RNA is detectable in colostrum, data from large cohorts of mothers with HCV infection and their exposed infants have demonstrated that breastfeeding does not increase the risk of HCV transmission from mothers to their babies, provided the mother’s nipples are not cracked or bleeding.[25,31,33]
+- Breastfeeding: Although HCV RNA is detectable in colostrum, data from large cohorts of mothers with HCV infection and their exposed infants have demonstrated that breastfeeding does not increase the risk of HCV transmission from mothers to their babies, provided the mother’s nipples are not cracked or bleeding.[26,32,34]

 Impact of Chronic HCV Infection on Pregnancy